directus/docs/content/index.md

   :::shiny-card
   ---
   title: GitHub Releases
-  description: See the latest updates and changelogs to Directus.
+  description: See the complete and latest updates and release notes for Directus.
   icon: simple-icons:github
   to: 'https://github.com/directus/directus/releases'
   class: col-span-4